CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 1.2 Client's Operational Responsibility

-The Client acknowledges and agrees that it is the sole operator of its towing and vehicle recovery business and is solely responsible for: (a) the conduct, competence, licensing, and insurance of all drivers and recovery operatives deployed through or in connection with the Platform; (b) the safety, roadworthiness, and regulatory compliance of all vehicles used in connection with the Platform; (c) all services provided to end-users, including the quality, timeliness, and outcome of any recovery or roadside assistance job; and (d) all applicable regulatory compliance, including without limitation obligations under the Road Traffic Act 1988, the Health and Safety at Work etc. Act 1974, and any applicable operator licensing requirements.
+The Client acknowledges and agrees that it is the sole operator of its towing and vehicle recovery business and is solely responsible for: (a) the conduct, competence, licensing, and insurance of all drivers and recovery operatives deployed through or in connection with the Platform, including in respect of any job originating from a Towpal marketplace lead; (b) the safety, roadworthiness, and regulatory compliance of all vehicles used in connection with the Platform; (c) all services provided to end-users, including the quality, timeliness, and outcome of any recovery or roadside assistance job, whether that job originated through the Platform's native dispatch or via the Towpal Integration; and (d) all applicable regulatory compliance, including without limitation obligations under the Road Traffic Act 1988, the Health and Safety at Work etc. Act 1974, and any applicable operator licensing requirements.

 1.3 Exclusion of Liability